We're ready for Apple Silicon!

 Adobe Premiere Pro has not yet officially added native support for Apple Silicon(*).
 Premiere Pro will still run on the M1 chips in a so-called Rosetta2 Mode.
 This mode allows you to run Intel-based applications on ARM-based computers.
 Rosetta2 comes with a slight performance hit.
 However, this hit isn’t as big as we initially thought.
 We found Rosetta2 is performing quite well.

-* UPDATE: Adobe Premiere Pro v15 now has official M1 support too!
+* UPDATE: The July 2021 Premiere Pro update now has M1 support!

 Beta-Builds of Premiere Pro.